 6.)
 How much do I have to pay an agent to help me buy a house?

-Home shoppers pay a little or no fees to an agent to buy a home.
+Home shoppers pay little to no fees to an agent to buy a home.

 For most home sales, there are two real estate agent involved in the deal: one that represents the seller and another who represents the buyer.

-Agents who represent buyers (a.k.a. buyer's agent) are compensated by the listing broker for bringing home buyers to the table.
+Agents who represent buyers (a.k.a. buyer's agent) are most time compensated by the listing broker for bringing home buyers to the table.
 When the home is sold, the listing broker splits the listing fee with the buyer's agent.
-Thus, buyer's don't pay their agents.

 7.)
 What kind of credit score do I need to buy a home?